bluehathi/leadsetu/README.md

 # LeadSetu SaaS Lead Management Platform

 LeadSetu is a modern, multi-tenant SaaS platform for managing leads, companies, contacts, users, roles, and permissions.
-Built with Laravel, Inertia.js, and React, it features a beautiful, responsive UI, workspace-based multi-tenancy, robust role/permission management, and comprehensive activity logging.
+Built with Laravel, Inertia.js, and React, it features a beautiful, responsive UI, workspace-based multi-tenancy, robust role/permission management, and full activity logging for all major actions.

+## Recent Improvements
+- **Modern UI/UX:** The entire application UI has been redesigned for a cleaner, more modern, and responsive experience.
+The sidebar, layouts, and all main pages use Tailwind CSS and Lucide icons for a consistent, professional look.
+- **Comprehensive Activity Logs:** All major CRUD operations (create, update, delete) for Leads, Companies, Contacts, Users, Roles, Permissions, and Workspaces are now tracked in the Activity Logs section.
+Seeder actions and email sends are also logged.
+- **Email Log History:** The Contact details page now displays a full email log history, showing all emails sent to a contact, their status, and any errors.

-## Key Features
+## Features
 - **Workspace-based Multi-Tenancy:**
-  - All data (leads, users, companies, contacts, permissions) is scoped to workspaces.
+  - All data is scoped to workspaces (formerly organizations).
-  - Workspace owners have special management privileges.
+  - Users, leads, contacts, companies, and permissions are managed per workspace.
 - **Leads Management:**
   - Create, view, edit, and delete leads scoped to your workspace.
   - Kanban and list views for leads.
-  - Inline company/contact creation in lead forms (with AJAX, duplicate prevention, and activity logging).
-  - Lead Owner field: dropdown of all workspace users, defaults to current user.
-  - Dynamic contact dropdown: only shows contacts for the selected company.
-  - Read-only fields in lead edit for company, contact, email, and phone.
+  - Lead fields: name, email, phone, company, website, notes, status, source, tags, etc.
-- **Company & Contact Management:**
+- **Company Management:**
-  - Manage companies and contacts per workspace.
+  - Manage companies per workspace.
   - Associate leads and contacts with companies.
-  - Inline creation and validation for companies/contacts.
-  - **Excel Import:** Bulk import companies and contacts from Excel (.xls/.xlsx) with support for name, company, websiteUrl, email, mobile, notes, and more.
-Each import always creates new records.
+- **Contact Management:**
+  - Manage contacts per workspace.
+  - Associate contacts with companies and leads.
+  - Send emails to contacts and view full email log history.
 - **User Management:**
   - Invite, edit, and remove users from your workspace.
   - Assign roles and permissions per user.
-  - **User Search/Filter:** Search users by name, email, or role from the Users page.
 - **Role & Permission Management:**
   - Uses Spatie Laravel Permission for roles/permissions.
   - UI and backend enforce access control everywhere.
-  - Permissions are typically code-defined, but custom permissions can be added.
+- **Workspace Owner Functionality:**
+  - Only users who are workspace owners and have the `workspace_owner` permission can manage workspace settings.
 - **Activity Logs:**
-  - Track all key actions (user created, lead created, contact created, company created, etc.)
+  - Track all key actions (user created, lead created, contact created, company created, email sent, etc.)
   - All activity logs are workspace-scoped and include workspace_id.
   - Activity logs are created for all main entity actions and seeders.
 - **Authentication:**
   - Modern registration, login, and password reset flows.
-- **Modern UI/UX:**
-  - Responsive layouts, sidebar, and header using Tailwind CSS and Lucide icons.
-  - All main pages use a unified AuthenticatedLayout.

 ## Tech Stack
-- **Backend:** Laravel 10+, Spatie Permission, maatwebsite/excel
+- **Backend:** Laravel 10+, Spatie Permission
 - **Frontend:** React (via Inertia.js), Tailwind CSS, Lucide React Icons
 - **Database:** MySQL or PostgreSQL